TEDxIndianaUniversity/logos/README.md

-# logos
+# TEDxIndianaUniversity Logos
-TEDxIndianaUniversity Logo Generator
+This repository is the logo generator for TEDxIndianaUniversity, built for easier access to official logos.